 In Type B classes, the instructor develops a course based on existing units, updates materials to meet client needs, meets clients, and teaches the class.

 Type C CCR/Continuing Education Class = .75 curriculum load units

 In Type C classes, the instructor teaches an existing course (lecture/lab) and no prior meetings are necessary.

 a.
 Each teaching faculty member will schedule and maintain office hours in appropriate locations (e.g., office, lab, studio).

 c.
-At the beginning of each term, continuing education instructors shall post the minimum forty-hour professional commitment (including the class schedule, locations, and office hours) at their work site(s), on the e-Directory, and with the division director.
+At the beginning of each term, continuing education and CCR instructors shall post the minimum forty-hour professional commitment (including the class schedule, locations, and office hours) at their work site(s), on the e-Directory, and with their supervisor.

 d.
-When the instructor cannot meet the scheduled hours, the instructor should notify the division director or secretary as soon as possible and post appropriate notice.
+When the instructor cannot meet the scheduled hours, the instructor should notify the division director/supervisor or secretary as soon as possible and post appropriate notice.

 B. Division Directors in the Learning Unit

 Division directors in the Learning Unit maintain a standard minimum full-time load of 40 hours per week.
 As a part of this workload, division directors will teach a minimum of 6 load units per fiscal year.
 These load units may be taught during any term, at the individual division director's discretion.

 The standard minimum full-time load for other exempt personnel is 40 hours per week.
 Job responsibilities may require additional hours per week.
 Exempt employees are not eligible for overtime pay except as in E. Overload Assignment.